brianhenryhf/tab_saver/README.md

 at which to backup.

 ## Caveat
 The code is messy, the UI is devoid of styling, and the JS style is ancient (yes, JQuery is in there...).
-Time permitting, some of those problems may be ameliorated.
+Also, tab groups and window naming postdate active work on this.
+Time permitting, some of these may be addressed.